searchbox/advanced-search-by-my-solr-server/readme.txt

 = 2.1.1 =

 * Removing shortcodes from indexed data
- * Replacing query parser dismax with edismax
+* Overall clean of the code
+* Improving CSS

-= 2.1.0 =
+= 2.0.5 =

 * update schema.xml for Solr 3.6.x
 * add schema.xml for Solr 4.0.x